DEDAjs/fork-proxy/README.md

 # Servers

-A server component is a component that listens to incoming requests from clients and pass them to matched handlers.Currently on HTTP server component is implemented.
+A server component is a component that listens to incoming requests from clients and pass them to matched handlers.Currently one HTTP server component is implemented.
 Future components can include TCP, UDP and SMTP servers.

 ## Server.HTTP